Volume 11, Issue 2 ((Autumn & Winter) 2025) Iranian J. Seed Res. 2025, 11(2): 19-40 | Back to browse issues page

 Extended abstract

-Introduction: Seed germination has always been of interest to plant ecologists due to its key role in plant population establishment.
+Introduction: Salicornia is a halophyte plant which cultivation is important for reclamation of saline soils and producing fodder.
+Seed germination has always been of interest to plant ecologists due to its key role in plant population establishment.
 Also, due to the importance of this process in seed certification, this phenomenon is of interest to control and seed certification experts.
 Temperature, access to sufficient humidity, and the presence of light in light-sensitive species for seed germination are considered to be the most important natural factors for seed germination.
 Additionally, the time required for germination and sufficient early seedling growth are important to determine the potential seed germination.
 Therefore, determining the temperature, the need or lack of light, as well as the time required for germination and the suitable substrate for planting seeds, are of great importance in the process of seed certification laboratory tests.
+This experiment was conducted to investigate the optimal conditions of temperature, light, duration, and substrate for seed germination of three Salicornia species.

 Highlights: